 - For tourism to receive medical treatment provided you do not have one of the diseases considered a public health threat

 - To attend Turkish learning courses

-- Family residency permit: A family residency permit may be granted to a Turkish national’s overseas spouse, minor children, and dependent foreign child.
-In order for a residence visa to be granted, the sponsor must have sufficient funds to support the applicant.
+A family residency permit may be granted to a Turkish national’s overseas spouse, minor children, and dependent foreign child.
+For a residence visa to be granted, the sponsor must have sufficient funds to support the applicant.

-- Student residence permit: If you are in Turkey with the intention of enrolling in elementary or secondary school, you can apply for a student residency permit.
+If you are in Turkey with the to involuntary or secondary school, you can apply for a student residency permit.
 You won’t need this if you already have a family home permit.
 If you plan to study at a higher education institution in Turkey for an associate degree, bachelor’s degree, master’s degree, doctorate, specialty training in healthcare (TUS), or specialty training in dentistry (DUS), you will be able to apply for this residency.

 How to Get Short-Term Residence Permit for Foreigners?

 If a foreigner desires to stay longer than the visa or visa exemption period permits, a short-term resident permit is necessary.
 A “Short-Term Residence Permit” can be applied for by foreigners coming to Turkey for the purposes stated below and residing in Turkey for a short length of time.
 Foreign applicants must have a passport or a passport substitute document that is valid for at least two months after the planned residence permit expires.

 - Foreigners who are visiting Turkey to do research,

 - Foreigners who own real estate in Turkey are entitled to a tax break.